joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

    d.
 The user should be able to easily encrypt and decrypt files:

-     i.
+   ------i.
 Using easy to access buttons in the UI.

-     ii.
+   ------ii.
 Using drag and drop from outside of the program.

-    iii.
+   ------iii.
 Decrypt to a directory specified.

     ***All of the above work, as long as you have drag+drop on your machine.***

    e.
 Have an options menu, including the options to:

-     i.
+   ------i.
 Change from 128 bit security to 256 security.
 128 bit is the bare minimum.

-      ***128 bit was added, meeting the requirement.
+   ​	***128 bit was added, meeting the requirement.
 256 bit was an optional feature to take it beyond A-Level standard, but was not included due to time constraints and due to the amount of extra code for a feature that would probably not be used very often.***

-     ii.
+   ------ii.
 Change the location of the vault.

     	***Can be changed relative to the program, or as an absolute path.***

-     iii.
+    ------iii.
 Set the default login method (Bluetooth or no Bluetooth).

      	***Also done using a switch in the settings screen.***

-     iiii.
+    ------iv.
 Change if the search in the file browser is recursive or not.

      	***Done using a switch in the settings screen.***

    f.
 Make it easy to manage the files in the vault (move to other folders in the vault, rename, delete, etc).